-I. Interns who unexpectedly become ill or have emergencies are encouraged to call out to foster an environment of health within the internship, reduce length of illness, reduce spread of illness, and reduce incidence of burnout.
+Interns who unexpectedly become ill or have emergencies are encouraged to call out to foster an environment of health within the internship, reduce length of illness, reduce spread of illness, and reduce incidence of burnout.
 However, doing so does not free them from their responsibilities as interns, clinicians, and military officers.
 The general requirements for calling out sick follow.

-A. On the FIRST day of a new rotation, interns should ensure they have contact information (phone/email) for their rotation supervisors, the training director, the associate training director, and any colleagues on their team who may have agreed to provide back-up coverage (e.g., on the inpatient rotation).
+- 1. On the FIRST day of a new rotation, interns should ensure they have contact information (phone/email) for their rotation supervisors, the Training Director, the Associate Training Director, and any colleagues on their team who may have agreed to provide back-up coverage (e.g., on the inpatient rotation).
 If there is a need to call out for any reason, those individuals should be notified immediately.
-In addition, it is the intern's responsibility to notify front desk staff who may facilitate notification and rescheduling of the intern's patients.

-B. If interns are out for two consecutive days, on day THREE they will need to provide an SIQ chit to their rotation supervisor and training director.

-C. There is no penalty for taking sick days.
+In addition, it is the intern's responsibility to notify front desk staff who may facilitate notification and rescheduling of the intern's patients. - 2.
+If interns are out for two consecutive business days, on day THREE they will need to provide an SIQ chit to their rotation supervisor and Training Director. - 3.
+There is no penalty for taking sick days.
 However, absences will be tracked for monitoring purposes to ensure that interns still accrue the internship's required 2000 hours of training.